haijunsu/haijunsu.github.io/_posts/2017-10-12-install-custom-fonts-on-chromebook.md

 layout: post
 tags: [chromebook, fonts]
 ---
 Chrome can use fonts over internet.
 There are a lot fonts we can use.
-The reason I wanted to install custom fonts because I couldn't find a way let chrome to use [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) over internet.
+I installed custom fonts because I couldn't find a way let chrome to use [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) over internet.

 Assume the chromebook has already enabled developer mode.